Rules and Policies

 10. Requesting a Guest’s personal information is considered a privacy violation and is grounds for expulsion from the convention.
 Examples include an Attendee asking a Guest for their hotel room number, travel itinerary or other contact information that the Guest considers private.

 12. No gunplay or swordplay is allowed at any time unless it is taking place at a demonstration event scheduled by the convention.
 All weapons must remain holstered or sheathed.
 Staff members may ask to inspect your weapon to verify it is a prop.
 When this happens, your weapon will be marked with a removable marker, such as a zip tie, to identify that the inspection has occurred.
-Items considered weapons include but are not limited to: paint ball or splatter guns; prop, blank or cap guns; laser tag guns; swords, lightsabers and similar articles with edges, blades and/or projectile capability.
+Items considered weapons include but are not limited to paint ball or splatter guns; prop, blank or cap guns; laser tag guns; swords, lightsabers and similar articles with edges, blades and/or projectile capability.
 Laser target designators or laser pointers are not allowed in the convention areas (except as used by Guest speakers during a presentation) as they can cause injury if not used properly.

 Service Animals and Pets:

 2. Animals are not allowed on the convention levels except for Americans With Disabilities Act (ADA) service animals.
-Service animals must be leashed and always wear proper identifying tag, collar or vest on the convention levels.
+Service animals must be leashed and always wear proper identifying tag, collar or vest on the convention floor.
 The ADA allows for trained service animals to accompany their matched partner in a place of business.
-Per the ADA, service animals are:
+Per the ADA, service animals are: Individually trained animals matched with a specific disabled person to perform assistance tasks for that person; AND Working animals, not pets.

-The following animals are not considered service animals per the ADA and not allowed on the convention levels:
+3. Household pets and animals used for emotional support or easing anxiety are not considered service animals per the ADA and are not allowed on the convention floor.

 Leave a Reply